Krylov complexity and Wightman power spectrum with positive chemical potential in Schr\"odinger field theory: Krylov complexity of the Schr odinger field theory with non-positive chemical potential

 where $m$ is the mass of non-relativistic free boson or fermion\footnote{If $\psi$ satisfies canonical commutation relations, it describes identical non-relativistic bosons; conversely, if $\psi$ obeys canonical anti-commutation relations, it represents identical fermions \cite{Mintchev:2022xqh}.}.
 This Lagrangian exhibits symmetry under the global $U(1)$ transformation

 The conserved charge associated with this symmetry is

 where $\mathscr{N}$ denotes the charge density.
 Therefore, we can consider the Schr\"odinger field theory in the grand canonical ensemble.
-Replacing the Hamiltonian as $H \rightarrow H - \mu N$ in Sec. \ref{sec2.1},\footnote{Please do not confuse with the chemical potential $\mu$ here with the moments $\mu_n$ defined in equation \eqref{2.16}.} we can obtain the corresponding Lanczos coefficients and Krylov basis applicable to the grand canonical ensemble.
+By replacing the Hamiltonian as $H \rightarrow H - \mu N$ in Sec.~\ref{sec2.1},\footnote{Please do not confuse the chemical potential $\mu$ here with the moments $\mu_n$ defined in Eq.~\eqref{2.16}.} we obtain the corresponding Lanczos coefficients and Krylov basis in the grand canonical ensemble.
 The Wightman power spectrum of the Schr\"odinger field theory becomes \cite{He:2024hkw}

-where $\eta=1$ for boson and $\eta=-1$ for fermion and $\mathcal{N}$ is the normalization constant determined by the normalization condition \eqref{2.188} of the power spectrum.
-In the subsequent parts of this paper, we always consider the case of $d = 5$, which is simple and representative.
-Of course, other dimensions work as well.
+where $\eta=1$ for bosons and $\eta=-1$ for fermions, and $\mathcal{N}$ is the normalization constant determined by the normalization condition \eqref{2.188}.
+In the rest of this paper, we focus on $d=5$, which is simple and representative (other dimensions can be treated similarly).
 In this case, the power spectrum is

 where $n_{B}(\omega)=1/(e^{\beta\omega}-1)$ is the Bose–Einstein distribution and $n_{F}(\omega)=1/(e^{\beta\omega}+1)$ is the Fermi–Dirac distribution \cite{Kapusta:2007xjq}.
 For the Bose-Einstein distribution, the chemical potential can only be less than zero.
 For the Fermi-Dirac distribution, the chemical potential can be positive, negative, or zero.